-- mRPAS requirements mRPAS operations are only permitted when a club member is present.. mRPAS do not require an RPAS operators' certificate however are regulated under CAR 900.06 and part VI of the CAR.
+- 1. mRPAS requirements mRPAS do not require an RPAS operators' certificate however are regulated under CAR 900.06 and part VI of the CAR.
 Except for Advertised Events, there are no MAAC or CAR age restrictions on mRPAS flight. - 2.
 RPAS Pilot CAR requirements.
 All RPAS pilots using this site must have BASIC RPAS certification. - 3.
-Club/Site/Event requirements.
-This site recommends all mRPAS/RPAS Pilots have MAAC Wings, student pilots must have an instructor with them when flying. - 4.
+Club/Site/Event requirements. - 4.
 MAAC Add-on requirements RPAS Pilots operating over 400'agl must comply with the MAAC/SFOC pilot requirements listed in the add on section of this document.